QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 np.set_printoptions(precision=3, suppress=True)
 ```

-## Overview

-Circulant matrices are widely used  in machine learning, for example, in image processing
+## Constructing a circulant matrix

-To construct an $N \times N$ circulant matrix, we only need to know is $N$ entries.
+To construct an $N \times N$ circulant matrix, we only need to know  $N$ entries that occur in a single row.

 After setting entries in the first row, the remaining rows of a circulant matrix are determined as
 follows: